User Community Service Desk Downloads

 Is from catalog item

-When input belongs to a lookup item built from specified catalog item and attribute.
+When input belongs to a lookup item built from specified catalog item attribute or reference data in ONE Data.

 To make sure the rule always uses the latest data available, select ON DATA CHANGE in Data updates.
 If you select a catalog item that is not managed using ONE Data, no automatic updates are available.